Performance Improvement Plans (PIP)

 There are many reasons why a performance improvement plan is an appropriate course of action.
 However, the most common reason is for failing to meet sales targets in a sales industry.
 Other performance improvement plan examples include lateness, tardiness, or absenteeism.

-If you are unsure if you should put an employee on a performance improvement plan, there are a few things you should consider before taking action.
+If you are considering putting an employee on a performance improvement plan, here are a few things you should think about before acting:

-First, you should review your company policy or employee handbook.
-Most employee handbooks will detail the procedure to take when placing an employee on a performance improvement plan.
+Review company policy or employee handbook: Most employee handbooks will detail the procedure to take when placing an employee on a performance improvement plan.

-Second, you should have documented evidence of the employee’s issues.
+Find evidence of an employee’s underperformance: you should have documented evidence of the employee’s issues.
 For example, if you are contemplating placing an employee on a PIP because they are not meeting sales targets, you should have evidence to back it up.
-Additionally, there should be some record of the measures the employer has already taken for the employee not reaching targets (i.e. verbal or written warnings).
+This should also include any previous written or verbal warning documentation.

-Once you have the evidence and the facts of the situation, you should determine whether a PIP is the correct course of action.
-This will include meeting with the employee and manager who asked to put their employee on a performance improvement plan.
+Determine whether a PIP is the correct course of action: This will include meeting with the employee and manager who asked to put their employee on a performance improvement plan.

 Sometimes, situations or issues can be remedied without a PIP.
 Speaking to the employee can help everyone fully understanding and remedy it quickly and informally.